Booking Your First Bali Holiday And Handy Tips On How To Get It Right The First Time.

 Annually at the beginning of the Balinese tenth month or at the end of the ninth month or in March, Nyepi day is celebrated throughout Bali for three days.
 In 2012 celebrations will begin on 23rd March.

 On the second day very early in the morning before sunrise, Balinese people start taking a bath, which is then followed by a small breakfast.
 After sunrise they commence fasting ceremonies and stay indoors.
 They are not allowed to steam rice or light fires.
 In the evening they must not use lamps.
 Everyone including young and old carryout fasting and must not eat anything for twenty four hours.
 Traffic is completely stopped except for ambulances and police who are on duty.
 The Airport is closed to all traffic with the exception of an emergency flight.

 Warning: Now that you have been alerted to this very important Balinese event, you should remember the months of March and April and that Nyepi day dates change annually, when you are next booking your holiday to Bali.
-WHY? because all shops are closed for one day and some shops are closed for up to three days. and guests are reminded that they should remain quite and not leave there accommodation area.
-To check these dates google “when is nyepi day”.
+WHY? because all shops are closed for one day and some shops are closed for up to three days. and guests are reminded that they should remain quiet and not leave their accommodation area.
+To check these dates Google “when is nyepi day”.